freshleafmedia/privacy-banner/README.md

 ![consent banner example](assets/banner.png)

-The banner should be added to the end of every page.
-If you have no 'omnipresent' private-data-processors your users will never see this :tada:
+The banner should be added once to the end of every page.
+If you have no `omnipresent` private-data-processors your users will never see this :tada:

 ```html
 <privacy-banner hidden>